-This paper investigated the prediction of the next reactions from emotional vocal signals based on the recognition of emotions, using different categories of classifiers.
-In this research, the trained dataset was used for modeling the emotional state.
-This database includes speech files in the wave format.
+The prediction of the next reactions from emotional outspoken signals based on the recognition of emotions, using different classification of classifiers in this research, the trained dataset was used for modeling the emotional state.
+They database includes speech files in the wave format.
 The leadership, anger, disagree, self-control emotions were chosen.
-Eleven spectral features, namely, pitch, intensity, the first four formants and their bandwidths and standard deviation, were extracted.
+Eleven spectral features, namely, angle, intensity, the first four formants and their bandwidths and standard deviation, were extracted.